henrikzujeddeloh/NoteStats/README.md

 # Note Stats

-A program to generate some statistics on the creation and modification dates of notes.
+A program to generate various statistics on a library of notes.

 ## Usage

 1. Install requirements with `pip3 install -r requirements.txt`
 2. Run `note-stats.py /path/to/notes` with path to directory where the notes are stored.
-Sub-directories are not (yet) scanned.
+Subirectories are also scanned!

 ### Arguments

+Can be passed with the path to notes directory to directly display visualization.
+A visualization can also be selected after the fact.

 | Argument | Description |
 | --- | --- |